hirak99/steam_deck_encryption/README.md

 1. **Issue: Needs a throwaway account** so that we get access to Steam UI's on-screen keyboard, to type the password needed to mount the encrypted container.
+   - *Unresolved - please let me know if you have a good solution.
+Below are a few options.*
+   - Option 1: We can log on to KDE instead of GameScope by default.
+   - Option 2: We can set the default to log on to a terminal.
+It is easy for me to write a terminal-based password-entry which only uses the gamepad.
+   - Option 3: A part of the problem is having to maintain two copies of Steam taking up space.
+This now has an experimental fix (see Issue 4 below).
 2. ~~**Issue: Trim does not work yet** on the encrypted container.
 This may be an issue which will be fixed with the new kernel, see https://github.com/ValveSoftware/SteamOS/issues/1101~~
+   - Update: The Linux Kernel was updated since the observation.
+Confirmed that trim works now.
 3. **Issue: User services and services with binary in home do not start**.
-As a workaround, the services can be started using the `~/home/on_decrypt_user.sh` and `~/home/on_decrypt_root.sh` (e.g. plugin_loader).
-A possible future solution could be to retry all the failed services after the container is decrypted.
+   - As a workaround, the services can be started using the `~/home/on_decrypt_user.sh` and `~/home/on_decrypt_root.sh` (e.g. plugin_loader).
+   - A possible future solution could be to retry all the failed services after the container is decrypted.
+4. **Issue: Need to keep 2 copies of Steam**
+   - See experimental fix.

 # Before you start